 Deduction Hierarchy.
 Recall from Chapter 12 that the deduction under section 170 (relating to charitable contributions) is an itemized deduction.
 IRC § 67(b)(4).
-For tax years beginning in 2020 only, however, an eligible individual may claim an above-the-line deduction in computing AGI of up to \$300 for any qualified charitable contribution.
+For tax years beginning in 2020 only, however, an eligible individual could claim an above-the-line deduction in computing AGI of up to \$300 for any qualified charitable contribution.
 IRC § 62(a)(22), as added by CARES Act.
-For this purpose, an eligible individual is someone who does not claim any itemized deductions, and a qualified charitable contribution is a cash contribution to a public charity described in section 170(b)(1)(A) (i.e., church, nonprofit educational institution, nonprofit medical institution, etc.).
+For this purpose, an eligible individual was someone who did not claim any itemized deductions, and a qualified charitable contribution was a cash contribution to a public charity described in section 170(b)(1)(A) (i.e., church, nonprofit educational institution, nonprofit medical institution, etc.).
 IRC § 62(f).